RahulJha11/Pand_card_detection_and_OCR/README.md

    pip install -r requirements.txt
    ```

-3. Ensure you have a YOLO model (`best.pt`) ready and place it in the root directory.
+3. Ensure you have a YOLO model inside backend/model folder (`best.pt`) ready and place it in the root directory.

 ---